Monday 2 September 2024

 Bickerton folding bicycle

 The bicycle is now running well, and I like it.
 It is, as is said of it, a floppy frame.
-Trying not to lean or pull on the handlebars is difficult, and they will slip back or forward to the stops, but that issue is now improved by fitting a stronger handlebar locking bolt.
+Trying to not lean or pull on the handlebars is difficult, and they will slip back or forward to the stops, but that issue is now improved by fitting a stronger handlebar locking bolt.

 https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhMQbSh60XfHPZEigEnEmV-GnvgQtuunEixahe7_i0gpbaiMgnDFBz0zj3CIRnm8AxBslWibOTQL7YPrnR7_15zD7MeNNgzLxvdvMLvWKCOEbcsriv5gi_77a94eONSBy5TOJaTbhhri4ui5xW89CDdfOffBXPHATyvggahSa13Bp7CmFqXykaWyfzr4RT9/s2592/IMG_20240924_120230.jpg https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhhoQRWOGEWvTufig7xmMFKLr5hOJZ6nANim3tsH4WoMgHxfWAPxPui9yqn5G5tbqS93FQRIKtQoUwLDsfseoF128vmJ2x6f0kPcJyBCA_0-AsImn-hxs-XHnT82IPd5p-ECBu_Mff0gl7N335kTF1PFYkFP04OQi-KS6wF0cysmA2aX62YMw-SmnF6bZtc/s2592/IMG_20240924_120219.jpg